Home Research Teaching Tetrabrot

 Divergence-Layers Algorithm

 There are different algorithms to generate pictures of the Tetrabrot.
 In the tricomplex space, the algorithms use the tricomplex function \(f_c (\eta) := \eta^p + c \), where \(\eta , c \in \mathbb{TC}\) and \(p \geq 2\) is an integer.
-The number $c \in \mathcal{T}^2 (1, \mathbf{i_1}, \mathbf{i_2})\) if and only if \(|f_c^m(0)| \leq 2\), for any integer \(m \geq 1\).
-For a given number of iterations \(M\), if the computations of \(f_c^m(0)\), for \(m \in \{1, 2, \ldots , M\}\) surface associated to different integers.
-This is called the Divergence-Layer Algorithm.
-It is used to draw the Tetrabrot in the 3D space.
+The number \(c \in \mathcal{T}^2 (1, \mathbf{i_1}, \mathbf{i_2})\) if and only if \(|f_c^m(0)| \leq 2\), for any integer \(m \geq 1\).
+This condition means that the set of all numbers \( f_c^m (0) \) should be bounded for every integer \(m \geq 1 \).

 Tetrabrot layered illustration of the Tetrabrot with the Divergence-Layer Algorithm